 Honest mistake.
 Won’t do it again.
 I guess the rule is, if you guys sit on it, it’s not a chew.

 Author Hy Conrad has developed numerous popular mystery games and interactive films over the course of a career spanning thirty years.
 Additionally, he has penned hundreds of stories, a dozen books of short mysteries, and received three Edgar nominations.

 He is perhaps best known having served as a writer and producer of the television series Monk for eight seasons, as well as his work on White Collar and the web-based series Little Monk.

-His first full-length play, Home Exchange, was produced at the Waterfront Playhouse in Key West, Florida this past May.
+His first full-length play, Home Exchange, was produced at the Waterfront Playhouse in Key West, Florida.

 Click here to read my review of Things Your Dog Doesn’t Want You to Know.